 Does Hernia Mesh Always Work?

-In short, no. Not only is a hernia mesh now associated with serious complications but frequently this results in the hernia recurring and the mesh needing to be removed.
-Intestinal perforations, perforated intestines, adhesions of the mesh to the bowel, or abdominal organ puncture are the most common problems.
+In short, no. Not only is a hernia mesh now associated with serious complications, but frequently this results in the hernia recurring and the mesh needing to be removed.
+Intestinal perforations, perforated intestines, adhesions of the mesh to the bowel, or abdominal organ punctures are the most common problems.

 Infections, including peritonitis or sepsis, are also common complications that can result in mesh removal or other surgeries to treat the infection.
 It is also possible that your abdominal tissue may not grow into the mesh as intended.

 If your hernia mesh has failed, you may feel heat and soreness or a lump around the area of the hernia.
 You may feel nauseated and sick or not be able to pass a stool.
 You may have a fever, which is often a symptom of infection.
 You may need another operation, and you almost certainly will need medical treatment.
 You may need costly emergency treatment.

 Part of the problem lies in the FDA’s approval process.
-Even though many medical devices must undergo randomized, clinical trials to show the device is safe and efficacious, all of the hernia mesh bypassed these requirements and were approved under the FDA’s 510(k) process.
+Even though many medical devices must undergo randomized clinical trials to prove the device is safe and efficacious, hernia mesh manufacturers bypassed these requirements through a loophole and were approved under the FDA’s 510(k) process.

-The 510(k) process does not require such studies and instead grants approval to a new device if it is “substantially equivalent” to one that’s already on the market.
-In other words, the FDA will give its approval if a device is close enough to one already out there.
+The 510(k) process does not require rigorous safety studies and instead grants manufacturers approval to market and sell a new device if it is “substantially equivalent” to another medical device already on the market.
+In other words, the FDA will give its approval if a medical device is close enough to one already out on the market.

-Manufacturers have taken advantage of the 510(k) process often selecting devices that were not always similar to the device seeking approval.
-And without having undergone studies to show safety and efficacy, using a predicate device that is not “substantially equivalent” means a completely new and unproven device is being placed on the market using patients as their test subjects.
+Medical device manufacturers have taken advantage of the FDA and the 510(k) process, often selecting existing devices that were not always similar to the device seeking approval.
+And without having undergone studies to show safety and efficacy, using a predicate device that is not “substantially equivalent” means corporations place a completely new and unproven device on the market using patients as their test subjects.